corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/cpb.md

    {{< note >}}
 By default, the CPB plugin signs with a default key.
 This key should only be used for local testing.
 For more information about deploying locally on a static network, see [Getting Started Using the CSDE]({{< relref "../getting-started/_index.md">}}).
 CPBs for deployment on a dynamic network must be signed with a key that you can share with the Network Operator responsible for building the CPI from the CPB.
 You should always sign test CPBs with a different key used only for testing.
 The final key that the Network Operator uses should not be used for signing until you are ready to release.
-You can resign a CPB without building the project from source, using the [Corda CLI]({{< relref "#build-a-cpb-using-the-corda-cli" >}}).
+You can re-sign a CPB without building the project from source, using the [Corda CLI]({{< relref "#build-a-cpb-using-the-corda-cli" >}}).
    {{< /note >}}